jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

-This page provies a baby-step by step tutorial on how to setup to call your phone by saying to Amazon Echo
+This page provies a baby-step by step tutorial on how to setup to

+## <a name="Description"> Description</a>

+  Call a phone by saying to Amazon Echo running a skill AWS Lambda running node.

 ## <a name="ExamplePhrases"> Example Phrases</a>